 - perfect for birthday parties, small weddings, or any celebration!

-Simply put, this is the best homemade white cake recipe around.
+Simply put, this is an easy homemade cake recipe everyone will love!

-What Ingredients do I need to make White Cake?
+What Ingredients do I need to make this?

 - butter: this cake calls for 8 ounces of unsalted butter, but salted will work in a pinch! simply reduce the amount of salt called for in the recipe by a 1/4 teaspoon.